chibex-tech/ozioma-php/README.md

 ```

 ### 5. Add Birthday Contact to your Birthday group
 To add contact from your system/website to your birthday group, first login to your Ozioma dashboard and create the birthday group.
-Next call Birthday endpoint to pull your groups with their ids
+Next call Birthday `$ozioma->birthday->getGroupList();` to pull your groups with their ids and `$ozioma->month->list();` for months ids

 ```php
     $ozioma = new Chibex\Ozioma(ACCESS-KEY);